BTH-ET1446-TheOctopus/P2P-File-Sharing/README.md

 The bootstrap and client can be built whit mvn -package

-If a junit test is created which fail maven wont build the project and you will see what junit test are failing.
+If a junit test is created which fails,then maven wont build the project and you will see what junit tests are failing.
 The junit tests should be added in src/test/java/test

-If you want to create a new junit test class add it to tha package mention above and name it Test* otherwise you will get into trouble and have a hard time to find the error.
+If you want to create a new junit test class add it to the package mention above and name it Test* otherwise you will get into trouble and have a hard time to find the error.

 ## How to write test